maestro-insomnia/TVCG_Bi-Communication_Response_Library/README.md

   +-- resolve local response
 ```

-This is the simplest architecture when API credentials and deployment conditions can be managed safely.
+This is the simplest architecture when API credentials and deployment conditions can be managed appropriately.

 ### Option 2: Backend Routing Layer